Your membership has expired

 Air Care

-The portable Blue Pure 211i Max has been as low as $230 recently, so it may be cheaper during Black Friday weekend, so add it to your cart or wishlist and keep an eye on the price.
+The portable Blue Pure 211i Max is now at its best price, $30 less than the lowest we’ve seen recently, and we don’t expect it to get much better for Black Friday.
 It features an indicator light to alert you when you need to change or clean the filter.
 It also has a dirt sensor and four speeds.
 On its higher setting, it’s terrific at removing dust, pollen, and smoke, but expect a bit of noise.
 Try it on low and you’ll have more quiet while still experiencing top-notch results.
-This model is designed for use in a large space of 350 to 650 square feet and costs about $109 a year to maintain—just more than half that of the Pure 211+.
+This model is designed for use in a large space of 350 to 650 square feet and costs about $109 a year to maintain, just more than half that of the Pure 211+.
 It also weighs just 17 pounds, making it easy to move around.
 CR members found Blueair air purifiers highly reliable and were quite satisfied with their purchase.

 Vacuums and Carpet Cleaners